-As part of Advisory Support that UN-SPIDER provides to Member States, the Programme conducts training courses on the regional and on the national level for selected representatives of relevant institutions.
+As part of the Advisory Support that UN-SPIDER provides to Member States, the Programme conducts training courses on both the regional and national level for selected representatives of relevant institutions.
 These training courses are usually follow-up activities of UN-SPIDER's Technical Advisory Missions.
-They convey technical expertise and know-how in processing, interpreting and using satellite-derived data.
+They convey technical expertise and know-how in processing, interpreting and the use of satellite-derived data.

 At the request of the National Emergency Management Agency (NEMA), Government of Mongolia, UN-SPIDER supported NEMA and stakeholders organisations in strengthening disaster risk management and emergency response by effective use of space based information including data sharing, National Spatial Data Infrastructure, policy level interventions and capacity.

 The team of seven experts, under leadership of the UN-SPIDER, visited Mongolia from 11-15 August 2014.
 The mission team represented following organisations: UN-SPIDER/UNOOSA, National Disaster Reduction Center of China (NDRCC), University of Georgia, Airbus Defence and Space, Asia Disaster Preparedness Center (ADPC), United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA) and Asia-Pacific Space Cooperation Organization (APSCO).
 Some of these organisations are already engaged with organisations in Mongolia in the area of disaster management and space technology.